GuildCrafts/web-development-js/contracts/123-Core_Algorithms.md

 ## Specifications

-**This is a core goal.
-The specifications are non-negotiable.
-To complete this goal, you must complete all specs listed below.**

 - [ ] Artifact produced is a fork of the [core-algorithms][core-algorithms] repo.
 - [ ] Can run all tests with `npm test`.
 - [ ] All tests are passing.